-The film premiered at the Cork Film Festival last November to a sold-out crowd, prompting a second screening.
-Its gala screening will be on August 6.
+The film premiered at the Cork Film Festival in November 2015 to a sold-out crowd, prompting a second screening.